 3(6)7=187=113(6) - 7 = 18 - 7 = 11

-The check works, so x=6x = 6 is correct.
-This is the core move in solving a linear equation: isolate the variable, then verify the result in the original equation.
+The check holds, so x=6x = 6.
+That is the core move: isolate the variable, then verify in the original.

-One common mistake is treating any equation with both xx and yy as linear.
-That only works if the variables stay to the first power and the relationship has constant change.
+One pitfall is treating any equation with both xx and yy as linear.
+That holds only when the variables stay first degree and the relationship has constant change.

-Another mistake is doing an operation on only one side when solving.
-If you add, subtract, multiply, or divide on the left side, you must do the same thing on the right side to keep the equation balanced.
+Another is operating on just one side.
+If you add, subtract, multiply, or divide on the left, you must do the same on the right to keep the equation balanced.

 Need help with a problem?